Studentidrettsforbundet/studentidrett-frontend/README.md

 ### 2. Without docker
 #### 2.1 Install npm
-Download the newest version of npm from from [here](https://nodejs.org/en/download/)
+Download the newest version of npm from [here](https://nodejs.org/en/download/)

 #### 2.2 Install dependencies
 Navigate to the root folder and run the command: